 How to develop a reading habit to boost your CAT score?

 Being a voracious reader is an art, an art that can only be accomplished with practice.
 A reader never forces himself/herself with books, instead, he/she start craving them sooner than later.
-It’s like playing a test-match, you must be in it for the long haul.
-Do not exhaust yourself on day1 by reading 300-400 pages all at one go and then laying low for the remaining weeks.
-This attitude will never translate into a habit, instead it will only be something that you force feed to yourself.
+It’s like playing a test match, you must be in it for the long haul.
+Do not exhaust yourself on day 1 by reading 300-400 pages all at one go and then laying low for the remaining weeks.
+This attitude will never translate into a habit, instead, it will only be something that you force feed to yourself.
 Join CAT online classes that help you enhance your preparation.

 What’s most important is to identify your calling.
 Some prefer fiction, while others prefer mythology.
 The trick is to ask yourself, what is it that you feel like reading?
 Because, whatever it is, the magical land of books has an answer to it.
 There is no on one this planet who can claim with certainty that, they do not enjoy reading books, the truth is that they haven’t yet found their calling.
 Because, once they do, there’s no stopping!

 So let’s break it down, to discover what your reading-Pandora-box has to offer